-ITOCA is aimed at providing, promoting and building capacity for scientists, researchers and information professionals on the use of electronic resources in Sub-Saharan Africa (SSA).
+ITOCA is aimed at providing, promoting and building capacity for scientists, researchers, practitioners and information professionals on the use of electronic resources and digital tools in Africa .
 Established in February 1999, ITOCA’s main thrust is providing the research and academic communities with access to up-to-date affordable access to published scientific scholarly literature and develop required relevant skills.

 We envision an improved quality of life and sustainable development, in Africa through enhanced research and education.

 To build capacity amongst the research and education communities in the latest information tools and advocate for the adoption of new technologies that drive development in Africa.